 She's won all the club and individual prizes there are to win, not least a Women's World Cup.
 We salute Alexia Putellas.

 Article top media content

-A lifelong Barcelona fan, that May she became the first player from her club to lift the UEFA Women's Champions League trophy.
-And those exploits helped Alexia win an unprecedented treble of individual honours: UEFA Women's Player of the Year, FIFA Women's Best Player and the Ballon d'Or Feminin.
+A lifelong Barcelona fan, in May 2021 Putellas became the first player from her club to lift the UEFA Women's Champions League trophy.
+And those exploits helped her claim an unprecedented treble of individual honours: UEFA Women's Player of the Year, FIFA Women's Best Player and the Ballon d'Or Féminin.

 What they say